jangari/jangari.github.io/slides/hrec_2022/pres.md

 - What's the problem?
 - Data Storage
 - Recording interviews
-- Transcription
+- Transcribing Recording

 Notes: I'll talk about what I mean by third party, because it can mean different things to different people.
 Then I'll raise the main problem that we're trying to solve here, before I go into some areas that are impacted by this, namely, storage of data, of recordings, and transcriptions, both of which are related.
-Finally I'll raise some general guidelines.
+Finally I'll raise some general guidelines, and hopefully talk about some things on the horizon which may make all this a bit more clear in future.

 ---